AdobeDocs/workfront.en/help/quicksilver/documents/workfront-and-experience-manager-integrations/legacy-enhanced-connector-migration/workfront-document-link-updates.md

     >
     > You should check for all discovered folders or documents to verify they have not already created a link for them with the new provider.

-1. Locate these documents and folders in the new repository by path and lookup their identity in that external system.
-Create a mapping of the internal Workfront id, to the id in the new, external store.
-We'll need this to create a new link
+1. Locate the documents and folders in the new repository by path, then look up their identity in the external system.

+1. Create a mapping of the internal Workfront ID, to the ID in the new external store.
+You need this to create a new link in the following step.

-1. Create a new document or document folder link in Workfront , pointing to the resource in its new location, via its new external id.
-Note that documents are temporally organized and folders are not.
-For documents we'll be adding a new version of the existing document with the new external document provider, being the new store for this new versions bytes.
-For folders however, we'll create a new folder, in the same place, with the same name, and then simply disable the old Workfront provider to filter out the old links once complete.
+1. Create a new document or document folder link in Workfront, pointing to the resource in its new location via its new external ID.

->[!IMPORTANT]
+    1. **Documents**: Add a new version of the existing document with the new external document provider.
+    1. **Folders**: Create a new filder in the same place with the same name.

+>[!CAUTION]
 >
->When changing folder links, It's not advisable to delete the old linked folder, in an automated way after linking as this would not be recoverable.
-If done at scale, the loss of data could be significant.
-Simply disable the old provider to remove the old folder links from the Workfront application view.
-Also, for documents, we are adding a new version to the existing document, so there again, a delete would not be part of the process.
+>   Do not delete the existing linked folders.
+This could result in data loss.
+To remove old folder links from the Workfront application, disable the custom document integration in the Setup area.

 ## Example process for migrating links